symfony/symfony-docs/guides/from_flat_php_to_symfony2.rst

   powerful tools such as Varnish.

 * Unit and functional testing via PHPUnit is available by default.
-Symfony2 provides several several standalone components that make functional testing very easy and powerful.
+Symfony2 provides several standalone components that make functional testing very easy and powerful.

 Better templates
 ----------------